 During the Pre-Award Phase, a challenge event can be run as part of the source selection mechanism as part of a multi-step down-select process.
 The results of this challenge event could determine if the vendor was to move-on to the next phase of the evaluation.
 Using this methodology not only forces the vendors to display functioning product and/or capability, but also saves the Government time by not having to review and evaluated additional proposals from vendors that do not look promising.
 Furthermore, a challenge event can be run in the Pre-Award Phase and the results of the challenge can be used to supplement the offeror's technical proposal.
-Similar to oral proposals and presentations, the challenger's evaluated results in the Pre-Award challenge event can be used by the Government as part of the challenge event in the Pre-Award Phase, your intent and detailed evaluation instructions and procedures (i.e., the multi-step down-select process) must be clearly communicated (in the solicitation) to industry and the Acquisition Team and strictly adhered to throughout the source selection process.
+Similar to oral proposals and presentations, the challenger's evaluated results in the Pre-Award challenge event can be used by the Government as part of the overarching strategy for the technical evaluation of each vendor.
+Whichever way you choose to utilize the challenge event in the Pre-Award Phase, your intent and detailed evaluation instructions and procedures (i.e., the multi-step down-select process) must be clearly communicated (in the solicitation) to industry and the Acquisition Team and strictly adhered to throughout the source selection process.